Asia Cargo Airlines

 Asia Cargo Airlines (previously known as Tri-MG Intra Asia Airlines) is an airline that mainly operates cargo aircraft on scheduled routes for contract charters and non-scheduled routes for ad-hoc charters.

 Tri-MG Airlines are based in Halim Perdanakusuma Airport, Jakarta, Indonesia.

 Apart from cargo flight operations, they operate light aircraft for passengers as well.
 They also provide medical evacuation services (Medivac) for patients who require to be airlifted on special charters for hospitalisation and associated treatment.

 History

-The airline operates flights to Singapore, Balikpapan, Jayapura, Timika and Wamena.
-Aside from cargo, the airline also carries out Medical Evacuation Flights and Executive Jet charters throughout the Asia-Pacific region.
+The airline was founded in September 1990.

 Destinations

 Asia Cargo Airlines serves the following destinations: